kscalelabs/python_package_template/README.md

 Just follow the instructions below to set up your new repository.

-In the root folder, you can run `make format` and `make static-checks` for the formatting and static type checking respectively.
+After setting things up, you can run `make format` and `make static-checks` in the root folder for the formatting and static type checking respectively.

 # Installation